 Author of Cooking Without Borders

-Anita Lo, chef and owner of Annisa in New York City, is one of the most respected chefs) in the country, earning numerous accolades for her inventive contemporary American cuisine that reflects her multicultural upbringing and classic French training.
+Anita Lo, chef and owner of Annisa in New York City, is one of the most respected chefs in the country, earning numerous accolades for her inventive Contemporary American cuisine that reflects her multicultural upbringing and classic French training.

-Lo opened Annisa, whose name means ''women'' in Arabic, in 2000, an intimate, upscale restaurant in Greenwich Village serving Contemporary American cuisine.
-It was an instant hit, earning a two-star review from The New York Times.
+In 2000, Lo opened Annisa (whose name means ''women'' in Arabic), an intimate, upscale restaurant in Greenwich Village serving Contemporary American cuisine.
+It was an instant hit, earning rave reviews from critics.
 Food & Wine magazine named her one of ten “Best New Chefs in America” in 2001, and the Village Voice proclaimed Lo as “Best New Restaurant Chef.”
 In June 2009, after nearly ten years in business, Annisa suffered an unfortunate blow—a fire destroyed the restaurant entirely.
-Lo decided to take some time to travel as plans for rebuilding Annisa got underway.
-She scoured the globe—Mongolia and Egypt—for inspiration.
+Lo decided to take some time to travel, scouring the globe for inspiration as plans for rebuilding Annisa got underway.
 Meanwhile, Lo appeared on the first season of Top Chef Masters where she battled her contemporaries on weekly challenges that tested their culinary prowess.
 She finished fourth out of 24 chefs.

-FOR MORE INFORMATION ABOUT ANITA LO, PLEASE CONTACT:
+FOR MORE INFORMATION ABOUT